Do you listen to your gut feeling?

 There’s a learning curve.
 So, expect to make mistakes.

 No one likes mistakes.
 Rather than dwell on what went wrong, choose to learn from them.
-As a result, you’ll gain insight about how to approach things differently the next time you’re in a similar situation.
+As a result, you’ll gain insight about how to approach things differently the next time a similar situation appears.

 The gift of failure

 Ready to get started?
 Acknowledge your gut feelings and hunches when they occur.
-Here’s an advanced move: observe the fleeting thoughts that pop into your head before your logical mind takes over.
+Here’s an advanced move: observe the fleeting thoughts which pop into your head before your logical mind takes over.

 There will be times you decide not to follow your hunch.
 If you feel regret afterward, then take a moment to visualize going with your gut feeling.
 How would things have turned out differently?
 Next time, choose to follow your hunch rather than allowing your logical thoughts to change your mind.